Nap0814/Fantasy-Football-Analysis_Website/README.md

-# Univariate
+# Univariate Analysis
-## Pie chart
+## Pie chart of Position distribution
  <iframe
  src="assets/PositionPieChart.html"
  width="800"
  height="600"
  frameborder="0"
  ></iframe>
- This pie chart shows the distibution of fantasy positions available in out dataset.
-Based on this chart we can see that there are more Fanstasy recivers than any other position.
+ This pie chart shows the distribution of fantasy positions available in our dataset.
+Based on this chart, we can see that there are more Fantasy receivers than any other position.

-# Multivariate
+# Bivariate Analysis
 ## Points vs Position BoxPlot
  <iframe
  src="assets/PointsvsPositionBoxPlot.html"